tomcam/ec2-linux2-ami/docs/README.md

 However when I did it I got the error `Unable to locate credentials.
 You can configure credentials by running "aws configure".`

+## Troubleshooting
+* I tried to run the command `aws ec2 get-console-output --instance-id i-065aa3e3f23ae9859 --region us-west-1`.
+I returned the error `Unable to locate credentials.
+You can configure credentials by running "aws configure".` I already did so.

 ## Based on:
 * [Getting Started with Amazon EC2 Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html)
 * [Connecting to Your Linux Instance Using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)